 - An accident form will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it.
 An accident form electronic template has been provided by BCC Safety Section.
-Please access it on Staff Common/Health and Safety/Accident forms.
-Hard copy of template can be found in appendix 2 - As much detail as possible will be supplied when reporting an accident - Information about injuries will also be kept in the pupil's educational record - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.
+Please see Appendix 2 for the link to the form. - · As much detail as possible will be supplied when reporting an accident - Information about injuries will also be kept in the pupil's educational record - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.